I grew up in the United Kingdom, the country of almost all my emotions, and to this day dislike frontal questions about ‘me’.

 I have lived in the United States for many years and in the photo I am taking a photo of one of the many guardian, painted birds of an American friend.
 My mother loved birds and they came to her because she took care of them and loved them.

-I decided when I was young that my home is the English language.
-I love it, its histories and its futures.
+I decided when I was young that I would make the English language my home.
+I love it, its histories and am so glad of its futures.
 I love French, too; but, as with all things French from the Anglo viewpoint, the love is more complicated.

-I came to see how every culture is a treasury and so I am a very lucky girl that I have had more than a passing glimpse of so many.
+I know that every culture is a treasury and so I am a very lucky girl that I have had more than a passing glimpse of so many.

 I am happy wherever English is spoken and understood.
-As on this blog which represents moments in my life.
+As on this blog which represents just a few moments in my life.